wavelab/libwave/docs/api/matching/g_icp.md

 ### Private Members

-    pcl::GeneralizedIterativeClosestPoint<pcl::PointXYZ, pcl::PointXYZ> icp
+    pcl::IterativeClosestPoint<pcl::PointXYZ, pcl::PointXYZ> icp

-This is an instance of the G-ICP class from PCL
+This is an instance of the ICP class from PCL

 ---